suitangi/RedditMtgCardHover/README.md

 Contact me if there's another subreddit that should be added!

 ## Contributing
-If you like this extension, feel free to contribute code or suggest possible functionalities and options!
+If you like this extension, feel free to contribute code or suggest possible functionalities by opening an issue.

 Special thanks to my beta tester:
 - [G-Jayakar](https://github.com/G-Jayakar)

 ## Disclaimer
 This extension is a third-party project and has no affiliation with Reddit nor Wizards of the Coast.
-This project is also free and does not collect any user data.
+This project is also free, open sourced and collects no user data.

 **Permissions required**:
 - `storage` for user preferences